vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 -->

 Only CSV files without headers can be uploaded, but no limitations are applied to the size and store period for a single file.
 The maximum data volume depends on the storage capacity of your machine.

-## Data backup

-For now, you can export the queried results in the CSV format on the **Console** page and export data in the CSV format and png format on the **Explore** page.
-No other backup methods are available.

 ## nGQL statements